coderBlitz/raspberry-pi/pico/rust_workspace/README.md

    unique linker section with linker-defined symbols that mark the start and end of this section, then use code to copy the address range to wherever in RAM.
 Every function that goes in section (#\[link_section\]) will be loaded into RAM.
-CAUTION: Any branching/jumping performed by the function could cause a crash/hang due to the destination potentially being outside this RAM address range.
+If the RAM linker section is placed to be at a known segment of RAM, any jumps to/from it _should_ be properly addressed.
+Needs testing.

 [1]: https://github.com/rp-rs/rp-hal/blob/main/rp2040-hal/src/float/div.rs
 [2]: https://gcc.gnu.org/onlinedocs/gccint/Soft-float-library-routines.html